twinh/coveralls.php/doc/features.md

 - [Surf](https://github.com/surf-build/surf)
 - [Wercker](https://app.wercker.com)

+!!! tip
+    You can find an [example workflow for GitHub Actions](https://github.com/cedx/coveralls.php/blob/master/.github/workflows/ci.yaml) in the sources of this project.

 ## Environment variables
 If your build system is not supported, you can still use this package.
 There are a few environment variables that are necessary for supporting your build system: